amt-RMGG/Gamification-Engine/README.md

 # Test the Badge microservice by running the executable specification

 You can use the Cucumber project to validate the API implementation.
-Do this when the server is running.
+Do this when the server is up and running.

 ```
 cd cd badges-specs/